-How to Obtain a Business Visa in Guatemala
+How to obtain a business visa in Guatemala

-Obtain a business visa in Guatemala to leverage business opportunities in a country that emerges as an attractive destination for foreign business.
 Guatemala has experienced exponential growth in foreign investment in recent decades, as it has shown constant economic growth, good government reputation, and has reached multiple regional free trade agreements with countries such as Colombia, Costa Rica, Panama, Dominican Republic, Honduras and El Salvador.
+A business visa in Guatemala will help you unlock this.

-A business visa in Guatemala or residency?
+Do you need a business visa in Guatemala or residency?

 A business visa in Guatemala is legal authorization for foreign nationals to enter and remain in the country when the main purpose of their visit is to represent a for-profit company located overseas or to provide a specific service on behalf of a foreign company.
-According to the Guatemalan Migration Institute, his visa is granted for a period of 180 days and can be extended for an additional period of 180 days.
+According to the Guatemalan Migration Institute, this visa is granted for a period of 180 days and can be extended for an additional period of 180 days.

 On the other hand, a Guatemalan residence permit allows a foreign person to stay regularly in the country for an extendable period.
-However, if you wish to extend your stay in Guatemala as a resident for a period of more than five years, you must apply to permanent residency.
+However, if you wish to extend your stay in Guatemala as a resident for a period of more than five years, you must apply for permanent residency.

 In accordance with article 78 of the Migration Code, foreigners looking to remain for more than five years in the country must apply for a permanent residence, except for those who stay in Guatemala for educational purposes.